vandanadhakal/Zubers-Chicago-Ride-Sharing/README.md

 ### Assumption
 1. A representative time frame is selected to analyze and identify the top-performing taxi companies, with the assumption that this period is reflective of overall trends in the full dataset.

-2. Rain and storm conditions were classified as *“Bad”* weather, while all other weather conditions were categorized as *“Good”*.
+2. Rain and storm conditions are classified as *“Bad”* weather, while all other weather conditions are categorized as *“Good”*.